Jonotthan Harrison

-Jonotthan Harrison (born August 25, 1991) is an American football center for the Atlanta Falcons of the National Football League (NFL).
-He played college football for the University of Florida.
-He was not selected during the 2014 NFL Draft, but signed with the Indianapolis Colts as an undrafted free agent.
+Jonotthan Harrison (born August 25, 1991) is an American professional football center.
+He played college football for the Florida Gators.
+After not being selected during the 2014 NFL draft, Harrison signed with the Indianapolis Colts as an undrafted free agent.

-Early years
+Early life

 Harrison attended South Lake High School in Groveland, Florida, where he was a letterman in football and track for the Eagles.
 An offensive lineman on the Eagles football varsity, Harrison was teammates with Jeff Demps and Nick Waisome.
 He participated in the Offense/Defense All-American Bowl and was named Offense/Defense All-American Bowl Offensive Lineman of the Year.
 The Orlando Sentinel recognized him as a first-team All-Central Florida selection.
 In track & field, he competed in the shot put and the discus.

 College career

 Harrison accepted an athletic scholarship to attend the University of Florida, where he played for coach Urban Meyer and coach Will Muschamp's Florida Gators football teams from 2010 to 2013.
 He was an early enrollee in January 2009, and redshirted as a true freshman during the 2009 football season.
 As a senior team captain in 2013, he started all 12 games at center.
 During his four-year college career, he appeared in 51 games for the Gators, making 39 starts.
 He graduated from the University of Florida with a bachelor's degree in criminal justice and anthropology in 2013.